CodingLife1024/blog-content/foul-play.md

 Their polite exchanges, a dance of deceit,
 Each “How are you?” a velvet-wrapped feat.
-They despise each other but play their part well, Smiles painted on faces, a truth they can’t tell.
+They despise each other but play their part well, Smiles painted on faces, a truth they can't tell.

 The irony swells like a bitter laugh caught,
-What’s called “rude” is where truth’s often sought.
+What's called “rude” is where truth's often sought.
 While what we label “polite” tends to choke,
 On lies that grow thicker, a well-crafted cloak.
-What’s worse, I wonder, a curse that bites deep,
+What's worse, I wonder, a curse that bites deep,
 Or kind words that linger, empty promises to keep?

 People have whispered, all through my days,